[Disclosure: The following article contains a paid promotional link]

 Invader Studios’ upcoming horror game, running on the Unreal Engine 4, called Daymare 1998 is an over-the-shoulder, third-person action horror game.
 A large part of the gameplay is focused on trying to tie-in the gameplay elements for a HUD-free experience.

 The core of the gameplay is quite similar to Resident Evil 4, 5 and 6.
 The camera sticks close to the main character, hovering almost claustrophobically close to their body.
-YouTuber MathChief posted up the new clip, featuring six minutes of gameplay.
+YouTuber MathChief posted up the new clip, featuring six minutes of gameplay and sponsored by online slots Canada.
 You can check it out below.

 It starts off with the player character coming out of the elevator, investigating a room, getting a fuse, powering up the fuse box and opening the door.
 There are some zombies sprinkled about, but they’re killed rather quickly, just until a larger, deformed looking monster that looks like it took a bath in chemical waste, comes waltzing out of a shed and begins hounding the player down like a male feminist stalking and trying to rape any woman gullible enough to think that male feminists are allies.